decenttaro/DiscordBOT-MVPList-/README.md

 Bot which you can list and edit time of death of Ragnarok MVPs.

 Version 1.1.0
-Added database and now with complete CRUD operations using Sequelize Added Countdown timer
+Added database and now with complete CRUD operations using Sequelize.
+Added Countdown timer.

 List of commands;